-The conductors used in the K thermocouple are chromel and alumel which are both metal alloys.
-By combining these two materials this thermocouple type has a sensitivity of 39 µV/°C. For each one degree Celsius increase in the temperature gradient, the voltage will increase by 39 µV or or 0.039 mV.
+The conductors used in the K thermocouple are chrome and aluminum which are both metal alloys.
+By combining these two materials this thermocouple type has a sensitivity of 39 µV/°C. For each one degree Celsius increase in the temperature gradient, the voltage will increase by 39 µV or 0.039 mV.

 ITS-90 Table For Type K Thermocouple

 The sensitivity of the K type thermocouple can be explored further in the ITS-90 tables.
-The ITS tables are made by National Institute of Standards and Technology or NIST.
-They are also called reference tables, and are made for each thermocouple type.
-In the tables you can see the thermoelectric voltages as a function of the temperature and the reference junctions at 0°C.
+The ITS tables are made by the National Institute of Standards and Technology or NIST.
+They are also called reference tables and are made for each thermocouple type.
+In the tables, you can see the thermoelectric voltages as a function of the temperature and the reference junctions at 0°C.

 The Curie Temperature In The K Type Thermocouple

 Also called a nickel alloy thermocouple is the k type thermocouple.
-Be aware that the nickel alloy thermocouples has nickel as one of the constituent metals in the alloys.
-Hence nickel is magnetic, it has Curie point.
+Be aware that the nickel alloy thermocouples have nickel as one of the constituent metals in the alloys.
+Hence nickel is magnetic, it has a Curie point.
 The Curie point or the Curie temperature is the point of where the permanent magnetism of the material changes to induced magnetism.
-At around 185°C this point will be reached for k type thermocouples.
-And at this point the output will deviate.
+At around 185°C this point will be reached for K type thermocouples.
+And at this point, the output will deviate.